leadsblue-datasets/b2b-contact-datasets/README.md

 Country
 ```

-All email addresses in sample datasets use **example.com** domains and are provided purely for demonstration purposes.
+All email addresses in the sample datasets use the **example.com domain** and are included for demonstration and research purposes only.

 ## Use Cases

-These sample datasets can be used for:
+These datasets can be used for:

-* data science tutorials
+* data science practice projects
+* marketing analytics research
 * CRM testing environments
 * machine learning experiments
-* marketing analytics research
-* B2B dataset structure examples
+* contact dataset structure examples

 ## Source